deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

       ECN_CWR_SENT      //!< Sender has reduced the congestion window, and sent a packet with CWR bit set in TCP header.
 This is used for tracing.
     } EcnStates_t;

-Current implementation of ECN is based on RFC 3168 and is referred as Classic ECN.

 The following enum represents the mode of ECN: